alicetinglab/ConformationalBiasing/README.md

 # Design of Conformational Biasing Mutations Using Inverse Folding

 Code based on [ColabDesign/ProteinMPNN](https://github.com/sokrypton/ColabDesign) for designing mutations to bias protein conformational states.
-This repository is a work in progress.
+This repository is a work in progress (updated 7/2/2025).

-For more information, please see our preprint here: [https://www.biorxiv.org/content/10.1101/2025.05.03.652001v2.full](https://www.biorxiv.org/content/10.1101/2025.05.03.652001v2.full)
+For more information, please see our [preprint](https://www.biorxiv.org/content/10.1101/2025.05.03.652001v2.full).

 ## Running CB

 An example notebook for CB scoring of LplA is provided in the `examples` folder.

 You can also run the full workflow on Google Colab here:
 <a target="_blank" href="https://colab.research.google.com/github/alicetinglab/ConformationalBiasing/blob/main/colab/CB.ipynb">
 <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>